German institutes warn of recession if trade conflict escalates

 The institutes also cited currency crises in Turkey and Argentina and the possibility of Britain leaving the EU without a deal as economic threats to Germany.

-(Reporting by Gernot Heller and Rene Wagner; Writing by Joseph Nasr and Michelle Martin; editing by John Stonestreet)
+(Reporting by Gernot Heller and Rene Wagner; Writing by Joseph Nasr and Michelle Martin; editing by John Stonestreet and Jon Boyle)

 By Rene Wagner and Gernot Heller